Vatican says Pope Francis is critical but stable with no new respiratory crises

 Speculation about a possible resignation has swirled ever since Francis was hospitalized, but the Vatican hierarchy has tamped it down.
 Parolin himself told Corriere della Sera over the weekend that such speculation was “useless” and that what mattered was Francis’ health.

-In addition to the audience with Parolin, the Vatican released Francis' message for Lent, the period leading up to Easter, in yet another forward-looking sign.
-In a subsequent bulletin, Francis named a handful of new bishops for Brazil, a new archbishop for Vancouver and modified the law for the Vatican City State to create a new hierarchy.
+In addition to the audience with Parolin, the Vatican released Francis’ message for Lent, the period leading up to Easter.
+And Francis named a handful of new bishops for Brazil, a new archbishop for Vancouver and modified the law for the Vatican City State to create a new hierarchy.

-Many if not all of these decisions were likely in the works for some time.
+Many if not all of these decisions were likely in the works for some time and the Lent message was signed before he was hospitalized.
 But the Vatican has said that Francis has been doing some work in the hospital, including signing documents.

-On Tuesday morning, the Vatican’s typically brief morning update said: “The pope slept well, all night.”

 Doctors have said the condition of the Argentine pope, who had part of one lung removed as a young man, is touch-and-go, given his age, fragility and preexisting lung disease before the pneumonia set in.